vedph/comedig/README.md

 - The subdirectories in `imgs` hold the scans of the libretti.

-The online presentation is very basic and still in preparation.
+The online presentation is very basic and still under construction.

+# TODO

+- add image files
+- optimize presentation of parallel text (currently texts aren't well aligned)